jestjs/jest/docs/CLI.md

 ### `--forceExit`

 Force Jest to exit after all tests have completed running.
-This is useful when resources set up by test code cannot be adequately cleaned up.
+This is useful when resources set up by test code cannot be adequately cleaned up. *Note: This feature is an escape-hatch.
+If Jest doesn't exit at the end of a test run, it means external resources are still being held on to or timers are still pending in your code.
+It is advised to tear down external resources after each test to make sure Jest can shut down cleanly.*

 ### `--help`

-Show some helpful information, similar to this page.
+Show the help information, similar to this page.

 ### `--json`